 If the watermelon and peaches dish is a test of your culinary abilities, this cocktail, appropriately coined “watermelon” from Shigefumi Kabashima, owner and bar director of NYC bar NR, will be a test of your mixology skills.
 This is a drink you can make ahead of time in large batches and keep in the fridge to enjoy in an instant, but there is some arduous prep that goes along with it.

 You must first infuse the Mizu No Mai Shochu for a week.
 Then, mix all the ingredients together and filter.
 This cocktail is a labor of love, but the work is worth it.
-The watermelon, cucumber, tomato, and lime flavors blend together to give you a cocktail that can only be described as summertime in a glass.
+The watermelon, cucumber, tomato, and lime flavors blend together to give you a cocktail that can only be described as refreshing in a glass.

 - 2 oz Dehydrated Red Tomato Infused Mizu No Mai Shochu